Altman Z-Score Formula and Calculator: Complete Guide to Bankruptcy Prediction

 Think of this as the company's savings account.
 Retained earnings represent all the profits the company has kept over its entire lifetime rather than paying out as dividends.
 Older, successful companies typically have high ratios here, while younger companies or those with histories of losses score poorly.

 Why it matters: Companies with substantial retained earnings have a cushion to absorb losses.
-It's like having an emergency fund — the bigger it is, the longer you can weather a storm.
+It's like having an emergency fund — the bigger it is, the longer a company can weather difficult periods.

 3. EBIT / Total Assets (Weight: 3.3)